 Twenty Over Ten client, Peace of Mind Financial Planning has some fun with their headshots, combing both inside and outside photos with beautiful scenery.

 Professional, tailored attire is a must when taking a good headshot.
 But that doesn’t mean you have to wear all muted colored clothing.
 Depending on the color of your background, try wearing a colored shirt or tie for men to make your headshot pop more.
 This also helps convey more personality.

 When shooting, be sure you are framing from the chest up.
 Shooting from the chest up ensures that you can tell who it is, regardless of the photo size.
 Eye contact is also another important aspect of your headshot.
 You want to look directly at the camera for the most effective picture.
-You may also consider practicing your facial expression beforehand so they look and feel more comfortable and relaxed.
+Some other things to remember are that you should practice your facial expression beforehand so they look and feel more comfortable and relaxed.

 In the above image from Alexander Wealth Planning, Financial Planner Don Alexander has a strong headshot used in both his LinkedIn photo and the one on the website.
 The image is taken from the chest up, looking at the camera with neutral colors and a dark background.

 Just like when you create content for your website, you want to portray you and your team as professionals, yet want to “humanize” your firm and show that personal touch.
 It’s important that you do this with your headshots as strong photographs really stand out as prospects want to see who they will be working with before making that commitment.
 We hope that these simple tips have helped and you can utilize them when taking your next professional headshots for your website.

 Whether you want to do-it-yourself or work with our designers, we’ve got you covered!.
 With automatic site archiving, blogging, an intuitive CMS, SSL certificates and more — we’ve got everything you need and then some.